Little Lick Creek Watershed

 The health and cleanliness of the watershed are reported in Durham’s annual State of Our Streams Report.
 In years when staff is able to take a wide variety of tests, the watershed is also given a score.
-Little Lick Creek was last given a score of 69 in 2017.
-This compares to a "D" letter grade.
-This is up from 68 in 2016.
+Little Lick Creek was last given a score of 71 in 2020.
+This compares to a "C" letter grade.
+This is up from 69 in 2019.
 This score was due to:

 These water quality concerns keep Little Lick Creek from its intended uses by people and wildlife.
 The State added the creek to a list of impaired water bodies, also known as the 303(d) list.
 This means the City takes extra steps to find and reduce sources of pollution in the creek.

 Water Quality Investigations

 Stormwater Services staff investigates water pollution reported by other city employees and Durham residents.
 In the 2021 reporting year, staff found pollution sources in 6 investigations.
 These included: